What is lymphangiectasia?

-- traumatic injury interrupting lymphatic drainage
+- Traumatic injury interrupting lymphatic drainage

-- removal of lymph glands for cancer
+- Removal of lymph glands for cancer

-- destruction of lymph glands by cancer growth
+- Destruction of lymph glands by cancer.

-What dose acquired lymphangiectasia look like?
+What does acquired lymphangiectasia look like?

 Acquired lymphangiectasia presents as clear or haemorrhagic papules often described like frogspawn.
 The small bumps tend to ooze a clear or milky fluid after minor injury.